The Ten Best Restaurants in Paris for Wine lovers- Cellar Tours Selection

 Address: 14 Rue Boutebrie, 75005 Paris, France

-Rising star Guillaume Dupre is as far removed from the sommelier stereotype as can be: warm, friendly and not at all intimating!
+Rising star Guillaume Dupre is as far removed from the sommelier stereotype as can be: warm, friendly, and not at all intimating!
 He has opened a fantastic bistro and wine bar in the heart of St Michel that serves delicious fusion cuisine and some more traditional favorites.
-His wine list is a delight, imaginatively put together and reasonably priced, he insists on promoting the lesser-known and less celebrated.
-His selection of Beaujolais is second to none.
+His wine list is a delight, imaginatively put together and reasonably priced; he insists on promoting the lesser-known and less celebrated.
+His selection of from Beaujolais is second to none.

 Address: 6 rue Burq, 75018 Paris France